Skwid. When you hear that word what comes to mind? A solid kick, hypnotic melodies, lots of dust and plenty of lasers? Well it should!

 Hmm … it is really hard to answer that.
-Playing at the Market Stage on Friday night of Rainbow Serpent Festival 2019 was such a surreal and epic experience – I have so much love for that gathering and that dance-floor in particular.
+Playing at the Market Stage on Friday night of Rainbow Serpent Festival 2019 – a surreal and epic experience.
+I have so much love for that gathering and that dance-floor in particular.

-Earth Frequency Festival’s Subterran stage has such a crazy good vibe to it, I definitely had many of the most enjoyable moments of my musical life playing to that crowd.
+Earth Frequency Festival’s Subterran stage has such a crazy good vibe to it, I definitely can count many of the most enjoyable moments of my musical life playing to that crowd.
 Being amongst the magic of that festival is something very special.

 What musicians/artists inspire you?

 I don’t think it’s possible to narrow down your inspirations to a specific list of artists.
 I’ve always admired The Chemical Brothers greatly as innovators and performers.
 My inspirations range from Squarepusher, to 1950’s Jazz, Romantic era classical composers, Wu-Tang Clan, DJ Tristan and pretty much everything in between all of that.

 I guess it would be safe to say that a solid chunk of my electronic music inspiration comes from 90’s breakbeat, jungle & trance.